The challenge for website owners

 The Not so Bad News is

-- You can't really be generic or cliché anymore.
+- We can't really be generic or cliché anymore.

-- You do need to a have consistent message and personality.
+- We do need to a have consistent message and personality.

-- You do need to know your audience.
+- We do need to know your audience.

-- You do need to be accessible and straightforward.
+- We do need to be accessible and straightforward.

-- They are not interested in you until you interest them.
+- They're not interested in you until you interest them.

 Many advertising approaches maybe obsolete, but finding a new online voice is not always easy.
 That's where "Discovery" becomes handy.